China seeks to redefine its strategy against infections

 © Provided by DW

 The new approach is called “Dynamic Clearing”.
 This is the buzzword China’s state pandemic managers are using to describe their strategy to contain regional outbreaks of the coronavirus.
-What translates in Spanish as “dynamic elimination” could, according to Chinese observers, herald a possible change in Beijing’s policy on coronavirus, focused until now on the “zero COVID” strategy.
+What translates in Spanish as “dynamic elimination” might, according to Chinese observers, herald a possible change in Beijing’s policy on coronavirus, focused until now on the “zero COVID” strategy.

 Leaders in Beijing know that a failure to manage the pandemic threatens to spark social and economic unrest, not just in China but around the world.
 The disruption of supply chains would become a permanent situation in China due to new lockdowns and the fall in domestic consumption would cause the economic growth of the People’s Republic to be even lower.
 A horror scenario for many business partners.